hakjuoh/Score-test-cases/docs/TestSuite10/TestCase10_17.md

 Pre-condition: The developer is on the CC View page with the working branch open.
 Some Deleted CCs are shown in the list may be with “Deleted” state is selected in the state filter box.
 The developer opens the ASCCP to see its detail.

 ### Test Assertion:

+#### Test Assertion #1
-1. The developer user can restore a deleted ASCCP whose ACC is still alive.
+The developer user can restore a deleted ASCCP whose ACC is still alive.

+#### Test Assertion #2
-2. The developer user can restore a deleted ASCCP whose ACC is deleted.
+The developer user can restore a deleted ASCCP whose ACC is deleted.
 The UI shall display a flag in the ASCCP detail page that the ASCCP is in an invalid state and that its ACC is in the deleted state.

 ### Test Step Pre-condition: